info@stjeromeinstitute.org 202-390-1289

 asargeant@stjeromeinstitute.org

-Mr. Sargeant is joining our Humanities faculty.
-Alexi Sargeant is a graduate of Catholic homeschooling and of Yale University.
+Mr. Sargeant teaches Humanities and Art History at SJI, and directs Shakespeare plays with SJI’s Genesian Players.
+He is a graduate of Catholic homeschooling and of Yale University.
 He has worked as an editor at First Things and Magnificat, and directed theatre at Yale and in New York City.
 Before coming to the DC area, Alexi worked at the Catholic chaplaincy of Princeton University.
-He now lives in Hyattsville with his wife Leah and their two daughters.
-His writing has appeared in First Things, The New Criterion, The New Atlantis, and Plough.
+He now lives in Hyattsville with his wife Leah and their three children.
+Outside of teaching, Mr. Sargeant is an award-winning children’s book author and tabletop game designer.

 Christine Bailey